After their emergence, LED lights have dominated the market in the fishkeeping hobby, and there’s a reason for that.

-Different tank setups will either have a clean bottom or substrate, which amounts to a shallower tank.
-Newer models of LEDs do penetrate the water exceptionally well, but there will be some that are better than others.
+Different tank setups will either have a clean bottom or substrate that amounts to a shallower tank.
+Newer models of LED lights do penetrate the water exceptionally well, but there will be some that are better than others.

 PAR stands for Photosynthetic Active Radiation.
-This is ANY light in the spectrum between 400 and 700 nanometers.
+This is the amount of ANY light in the spectrum between 400 and 700 nanometers.

 This is the range of wavelengths that photosynthetic organisms can employ and it is considered the best light spectrum for growing aquarium plants and coral.

 PUR, however, stands for Photosynthetic Usable Radiation.
 It’s what you’re after when you’re about to grow aquatic plants or corals.

 Basically, PUR is the quality of light per application, where PAR is the quantity being sent.

 This means that with everything else being equal (watts, lumens, source, length, and PAR) one lighting fixture could still grow plants better than the other if it has more PUR.